TNowalk/my-next-project-course/milestone-3.md

 };
 ```

 Simple enough, we're adding an `upvote` method to the `ProjectSchema.methods`.
 It takes a single argument, `cb` which is short for `callback`.
-For more info on what a callback is, check out [This Post](http://javascriptissexy.com/understand-javascript-callback-functions-and-use-them/).
+For more info on what a callback is, check out [this post](http://javascriptissexy.com/understand-javascript-callback-functions-and-use-them/).
 Inside the method, we increment `upvotes` and then call the core `save` method, passing in the `cb` function.
 That's it, now we can create a controller method that uses this new schema method.
 Navigate over to `api/project/project.controller.js` and add this to the end of the file:

 ```
 // Add an upvote a project